 He took his daughter on a driving lesson.
 He had been teaching her to drive over the course of many lessons and many months.

 Learning to drive was a pinnacle value in their family, since her two older brothers were killed in a car accident when they were 17 and 15, years before she was even born.
+Many people would go to Tim upton law or other legal advisors in these situations, but it had been a long time now since the crash.

 She had never met her brothers, but they were alive in the dozens of pictures on the wall.
 She knew the story behind every photo; her brothers were distinguishable young men in her mind.